Thank you for considering HFI to guide your Personal Training Career.

 When you enrol with us you will be in touch with me (Alison Hall) immediately to help you to decide on the best plan for your study and practice.
 You will also continue to have these one-to-one tutorials as necessary.

 Some people want to get going quickly and others want to get into it more slowly with some background reading first.
-Any reasonable timescale is potentially achievable with our expert guidance, you will have discussed this prior to you booking the course.
+Any reasonable timescale is potentially achievable with our expert guidance, you will can also discus this prior to booking the course.

-The gym and PT qualifications involve a large theory element so this can be studied from home (anywhere in the world) and we use Skype and Zoom for tutorials with you.
-There is also, obviously, a very important practical skills element and this is developed by either attending a 1-day practical workshop or our unique remote practical skills development programme.
-The face-to-face days are held monthly - all year round - in Central London so the planning is extremely flexible for you.
-You can decide on dates straight away or you can pick dates as you go along.
+The gym and PT qualifications involve a large theory element so this can be studied from home (anywhere in the world) and we use Skype and Zoom for one-to-one tutorials with you.
+There is also, obviously, a very important practical skills element and this is developed by completing our unique remote practical skills development programme.
+During non-pandemic times we have face-to-face days practical training days, but the remote skills development programme alternative, we find, is an excellent practical preparation format as you are taught on a one-to-one basis rather than being in a group as in the in-person version of this element.
+We do need to check your gym skills prior to the course to ensure you will be able develop the required practical skills using this promote learning programme.
+Depending on how you get on and what your own preferences are you can complete the practical element at any time.
+Most people, complete the theory first and the practical at the end of the course.
+During non-pandemic times the face-to-face practical training days are held monthly - all year round - in Central London so the planning is extremely flexible for you.
+You choose dates that suit you.
+There is one training day for the level 2 gym and one for the level 3 PT.
+You can decide on dates at the start or you can pick dates as you go along.

-In terms of the work you will be supported in doing, there are various worksheets and assignments for both the gym and PT sections of the qualification.
-There is also a practical assessment for each of the gym and the PT parts of the qualification.
-These are conducted, again, either on a face-to-face basis with us in London or, for the remote learners, film locally in your gym.
+In terms of the work you will be supported in doing, there are various worksheets and assignments for both the gym and PT sections alongside the practical element of the qualification.

 Here is a summary of the process of completing the Level 3 Diploma in Fitness Instructing and Personal Training so you can see the stages you will go through: